miltonsiqueira/guidelines/angular.md

 Follow the [Official Angular Styleguide](https://angular.io/styleguide).

 Some of them are checked by [tslint](https://github.com/palantir/tslint).
-Install tslint extensions related below.
+See in extensions bellow.

 ## Extensions for Microsoft Visual Code